-Chapter 3: Admissions Procedures
+Chapter 3: Admissions Procedures & New Student Requirements

-Applicants are encouraged to review the SON website for specific admission procedures and requirements depending on the track to which you are applying.
-Deadlines will vary.
+Applicants are encouraged to review the CON website for specific admission procedures and requirements.
+Deadlines will vary depending on the track to which the student is applying.
 Students applying to any of the three BSN tracks must provide the following as a minimum:

 - A completed application, payment of any associated fee, submission of official college transcripts and timed verbal responses and written assessments.
 Depending on the track, students may be required to submit both a NursingCAS and an Apply Texas application. - Completion of prerequisite courses by the time of enrollment with a grade of "C" or better; Prerequisite courses may be in progress during the application period.
 Students will be required to list courses in progress on the application.
-Acceptance offers will be contingent on successful completion of prerequisite coursework prior to the first class day. - Admissions Assessment (HESI A2) entrance exam (not required for RN to BSN applicants). - More information on registering for the exam and submitting scores to the SON is available on the website.
+Acceptance offers will be contingent on successful completion of prerequisite coursework prior to the first class day. - Admissions Assessment (HESI A2) entrance exam (not required for RN to BSN applicants).
+More information on registering for the exam and submitting scores to the CON is available on the website.